simonerigoni/covid-19_italy_analysis/README.md

 ## Introduction

-The goal is to get some insights about the spreading of the [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) in Italy
+The goal is to get some insights about the spreading of the [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) in Italy.

 ## Software and Libraries

-To gather, model and visualize data I have used [Microsoft Power BI](https://powerbi.microsoft.com/en-us/) while for the prediction part I have used [Microsoft Excel](https://products.office.com/en/excel)
+To gather, model and visualize data I have used [Microsoft Power BI](https://powerbi.microsoft.com/en-us/) while for the prediction part I have used [Microsoft Excel](https://products.office.com/en/excel).

 ## Data